Stolpersteine in South Bohemian Region

 The Stolpersteine in the Jihočeský kraj lists the Stolpersteine in the Czech region Jihočeský kraj (South Bohemian Region).
 Stolpersteine is the German name for stumbling blocks collocated all over Europe by German artist Gunter Demnig.
-They help us remember the fate of the Nazi victims being murdered, deported, exiled or driven to suicide.
+They help humanity remember the fate of the Nazi victims being murdered, deported, exiled or driven to suicide.

 Generally, the stumbling blocks are located in front of the building where the victims had their last self chosen residence.
 The name of the Stolpersteine in Czech is: Kameny zmizelých, stones of the disappeared.

 The Stolpersteine in Třeboň were laid on 6 June 2010.
 It was the third collocation in the Czech Republic, collocations in Brno and Ostrava followed several days later.